Freelance marketing is something that a lot of hard-working freelancers seem to struggle with.

 Landing features like this can be great because you get all of the attention, unlike a guest post, where many people actually assume the owner of the blog wrote the post (I’ve had that happen so many times!).

 If you have any interesting bits of experience from your freelancing efforts or any other interesting information that you might be able to pitch to journalists (you can use HARO to do this easily), be sure to put forth the effort to tell your tale.
+Or, you can approach a company or a blogger who’s services/advice you used (I often sing the praises of WPEngine) and pitch them your success story.
+They are usually happy to feature you as someone who’s made an impact using what they sell or teach.

 You’ll never know where it will take you!